KitLavis/ci-pp1-band-website/README.md

 ### Code

-- The code for the clickable three dot icon on the navigation bar was take from the Code Institute's Love Running walkthrough project.
+- The code for the clickable three dot icon on the navigation bar was taken from the Code Institute's Love Running walkthrough project.
 - The contact form is based off of the 'sign up form' also from the Code Institute's Love Running walkthrough project.